 - Shop for comfortable clothes such as robes/pajamas, entertainment items like movies to keep you occupied after the surgery, and a pick-up tool to avoid bending.

-- Get a stool software that you’ll use to reduce constipation (a common post-surgery symptom) during recovery.
+- Get a stool softener that you’ll use to reduce constipation (a common post-surgery symptom) during recovery.

 - Arrange with a loved one or friend to drive you to and from the surgery.